-Hillsborough County's East Lake system is a consecutive system to the City of Tampa drinking water system.
-This means East Lake customers receive water that is purchased from the City of Tampa.
+Hillsborough County's Pebble Creek system is a consecutive system to City of Tampa, which means that Pebble Creek customers receive water that is purchased from the City of Tampa.
 The Hillsborough River is the City of Tampa's primary drinking water source.
 When the river supply cannot meet City of Tampa demand during dry periods, up to 1 billion gallons of finished water stored underground in Aquifer Storage and Recovery (ASR) augments the supply.
 At times, during extended or extreme dry periods, City of Tampa also buys treated regional groundwater, surface water, and desalination seawater from Tampa Bay Water (TBW).